mmckechney/SqlBuildManager/README.md

 ### _Be sure to review the [change log](CHANGELOG.md) for the latest updates, enhancements and bug fixes_

+### **Key feature enhancement with Version 14.4+: Expanded use of Azure Managed Identity to connect to resources**

+With this update, it significantly reduces the the need to save and manage secrets and connection strings

+- _Database Connections:_ [Kubernetes](docs/kubernetes.md),  [Azure Container Instance](docs/aci.md) and [Batch](docs/massively_parallel.md) methods now allow for the use of Azure Managed Identity to authenticate to SQL Databases (with new `--authtype ManagedIdentity`).

+- _Service Bus:_ For any deployment type other than [Azure Container Apps](docs/containerapp.md), use the name of the Service Bus namespace as the value for `--servicebustopicconnection` in place of the full connection string (see below for explanation)
+- _Event Hub:_ For any deployment type, use the Event Hub Namespace and Event Hub name as values for `--eventhubconnection` in the pipe delimited format `<Event Hub Namespace>|<Event Hub Name>`

+_NOTE:_ [Azure Container Apps](docs/containerapp.md) does not currently allow for Managed Identity authentication to Azure SQL database.
+Also, the Service Bus connection string is required for the KEDA scaler so you can not use just the namespace.
+You _can_ use the  `<Event Hub Namespace>|<Event Hub Name>` convention for Event Hubs however!

 ### **Important changes in Version 14+:**

 There are three new options to massively parallel processing: [Azure Container Apps](docs/containerapp.md), [Kubernetes](docs/kubernetes.md) and [Azure Container Instance](docs/aci.md)!